 The U.S. Army in August 2017 temporarily banned its teams from using DJI drones because of cyber-security concerns.
 The Department of the Interior in October 2019 said it would stop using any drones made in China or made with Chinese parts (they are using drones for uses cases wildlife conservation and monitoring infrastructure).
 Other private organizations or other government arms have suggested or implemented bans on drones made from anything other that American drone companies.

-And now, the Trump administration is reportedly preparing an executive order to ban all federal departments and agencies from buying or using foreign-made drones, citing a risk to national security.
+In early 2020 Trump administration is reportedly preparing an executive order to ban all federal departments and agencies from buying or using foreign-made drones, citing a risk to national security.

 Here’s the problem: the drones used by government agencies are overwhelmingly made in China.
 Of those, most are made by DJI.